EirikHaughom/OSDUBootcamp/Labs/Module 8 - Working with the Reservoir DDMS/readme.md

 ## Use openETP client to ingest a RESQML epc file container with various Volve model data

-## Discover and retrieve data loaded in the Rservoir DDMS using REST API
+## Discover and retrieve data loaded in the Reservoir DDMS using REST API